 Day 05: - Babiyachaur trek to Dharapani (1565m/5134ft): Walking distance: 6-7 hours

 Today, our trail crosses the terraced hills; Shahashadhara village Dudh Khola Ratorunga village.
-Tha river bank at Phedi offers a fine picnic spot.
+The river bank at Phedi offers a beautiful picnic spot.
 Cross the Danyga Khola on a big suspension bridge and grind up a series of steep switchbacks.
-Dharapani offers a good view of Dhaulagiri IV and V and Gurja Himal.
+Dharapani provides a good view of Dhaulagiri IV and V and Gurja Himal.

 Day 06: - Dharapani trek to Muri (1850m/6069ft): Walking distance: 6-7 hours

 The path goes steep up to Muri.
-From here you have the spectacular views of Mt Dhaulagiri and other mountains very closely.
+From here, you have the spectacular views of Mt Dhaulagiri and other mountains very carefully.